Post

 How Random Is Random?
 Understanding Probability and Events

-Welcome to the world of randomness — where short-term surprises often give way to long-term predictability.
+Ever flipped a coin and wondered why you got heads three times in a row?
+Welcome to the world of randomness and probability — where short-term surprises often give way to long-term patterns.

 🎲 What is Randomness?